 B.4.
 Parallel Trend Assumption.
-Critical to the difference-in-differences model is the 'parallel trends' assumption (e.g., as Wing et al. (2018) discuss in the context of public health policy analysis).
+Critical to the difference-in-differences model is the 'parallel trends' assumption (e.g., as Wing et al. (2018) discusses in the context of public health policy analysis).
 That is, without the MUP policy, time trends across MUP groups would have been parallel in Wales and England.
-The graphical inspection of Figure 1 suggests similar trends in the period prior to the MUP implementation (weeks 1-78) and that the common trends is a reasonable assumption.
+The graphical inspection of Figure 1 suggests similar trends in the period before the MUP implementation (weeks 1-78) and that the common trends are a reasonable assumption.
 We consider two tests here.

-Test 1.
-We test whether the trends in Y1, Y2, Y3 and Y4 are parallel in the pre-MUP period (t < T = 78).
+Test 1 (Common linear trend).
+We test whether the trends in outcome variables are parallel in the pre-MUP period (t < T = 78).
 We estimate a variant of Equation 1 with a linear time trend (t) interacted with the treatment group dummies (M2 and M3) and the country indicators (W) instead of the original P{it} dummy variable.
 Thus, we estimate and test whether β_5 , β{10} , and β{11} are significantly different from zero.
 Note that X consists of quadratic, cubic and quartic time trends and monthly-dummies.
-The p-values of the F-test results are reported in Table B-5 for all outcomes.
+The p-values of the χ^2 results are reported in Table B-5 for all outcomes (chi-square is just the square of the tstatistic).
 We do not reject the hypothesis that the these coefficients are equal to zero for all outcomes, with p-values always above 0.1.
-For log prices (Y4) p-values are lower than for other outcomes, notably for MUP3 products.
-However, the common trend assumption holds at 1% level or below for all outcomes and MUP groups.